ethereum/portal-network-specs/state-network.md

 The derivation function for Content Id values are defined separately for each data type.

+#### Path Aware Content ID Derivation

+The state network is primarily concerned with storing state data which is cryptographically anchored into trie structure.
+A naive approach to distribution of this data in the network would be to address trie nodes by their node-hash.
+This approach is effective, however, it negatively impacts the efficiency of lookups.
+The production patricia merkle trie for ethereum accounts tends to be at least 7 layers deep, which in a production portal network environment would mean nodes would have to perform seven (7) recursive lookups in the DHT to find a single piece of state.

+For this reason, the state network implements a custom scheme that uses the trie path for the high bits in the content-id and fills the remaining low bits from the node hash.
+The result of this is as follows.

+- Content that is very *shallow* in the trie such as the state root node is relatively randomly distributed around the DHT regardless of the path component.
+- Content that is very deep in the trie such as leaf nodes, or deep intermediate nodes are clustered in the DHT address space with the most bits in common with the path to those nodes in the trie.

+This leads to a beneficial situation where leaves that are *close* to each other in the trie will also be likely to be close to each other in the DHT, which allows for more efficient network retrieval.

 ### Wire Protocol

 #### Protocol Identifier